HAoYifei996/Scheme_Python_Converter/README.md

 # Scheme-Python Code Converter

 This is the document that record every change We've made to our scheme project code to implement this converter.
-The project is inspired by the scheme project from **CS 61A at UC Berkeley**.
+The project is inspired by the scheme project from **CS 61A** at UC Berkeley.

 ## Scheme -> Python